michaelradu/michaelradu/README.md

 # Hi there 👋

-### I'm a software engineer who is passionate about exploring new technologies.
+### I'm a self learning software engineer who is passionate about exploring new technologies.

 <!-- ## Find me around the web 🌎: -->
 - <a href="https://michaelradu.cf">Personal Website</a> 💼